 “Interventions like what the ArtCenter students have done makes the data human.
 The ArtCenter students were so dedicated, creative and willing to dig into all my data, figure it out and use it.
 I went to the Farmer’s Market and overheard the Community Portrait students rattling off data to the market-goers; that was amazing.
 Likewise, when the SamOpoly team did the installation in the park for midterm, a couple asked if it was OK to play the game.
 Of course it was OK!
 People wanting to play with data and seeing data as fun and engaging – what else could I want?
 This really has been a dream come true for me.”

-– Lisa Parson, Project Manager, The Wellbeing Project
+– Lisa Parson, Wellbeing Project Manager/City Manager’s Office

-The students started the term with a download of the Wellbeing Index from a panel presentation by the team behind the project, including Julie Rusk, Project Lead, the Wellbeing Project and Assistant Director, Community and Cultural Services; and Lisa Parson, Project Manager, The Wellbeing Project.
+The students started the term with a download of the Wellbeing Index from a panel presentation by the team behind the project, including Julie Rusk, Chief of Civic Wellbeing/City Manager’s Office; and Lisa Parson, Wellbeing Project Manager/City Manager’s Office.

 Julie and Lisa walked the students through the methodologies and data as well as other efforts by the City.
 Laura Becker and Allison Ostrovsky, who oversee the City’s public art program, gave the students insights into the arts and use of public spaces.
 Students also heard from Evan Meyer, the Executive Director of Beautify Earth, an initiative that began in Santa Monica to bring care, art, color and love to cities.

 Student teams also went out into the community to conduct random interviews with Santa Monica residents in specific zip code neighborhoods and create a short SnapChat story video.
 Students asked residents where they lived and what Wellbeing means to them; videos were later combined to provide a collective overview of student research and a glimpse into the people of Santa Monica.